isomerpages/pa-corp/news-and-speeches/news/_posts/2020-09-30-post-Community Study Areas in Over 270 CCs and RCs.md

 With temperature checks and safe distancing measures in place, a study corner is a safe, comfortable and quietest place for you to power through those study sessions.

-Check out the [full list](/files/NewsRoom/ccrcrn%20study%20corners%202023.pdf) of community study areas and their opening hours.
 For details of each study area, please contact the respective CCs, RCs and RNs.

 Visit your nearest CC to see for yourself, and best of luck on your exams.